ADHD in boys

 Neurofeedback for ADHD Management

-Attention Deficit Hyperactivity Disorder (ADHD) has become one of the most common neurodevelopmental and psychiatric disorders of childhood (3% to 7% of school-age children), that persists to adolescence and adulthood in 40-60% cases.
-ADHD treatment main strategies are the use of pharmacological therapy, omega 3, multivitamins, and multi-minerals.
-Stimulants work by causing the brain to synthesize more norepinephrine; non-stimulants by slowing the rate at which norepinephrine is broken down.
-Once the level is where it should be, the brain functions normally, and the individual becomes less hyperactive, inattentive, and/or impulsive.
-Once the drug wears off, the level falls — and symptoms return.
-In addition, side-effects, resistance to pharmacological therapy have raised interest in non-pharmacological treatment options.
-Neurofeedback for ADHD management is a non-pharmacological intervention, based on neuroplasticity characteristics of the brain and utilizes cognitive behavioral therapeutic elements to gain access on and practice brain activity.
-In fact, several organizations worldwide are looking into claims that neurofeedback such effective as pharmacological therapy, but with significantly long-lasting effectiveness and free of side-effects.
-This became more actual if take into consideration existing today friendly use technology of neurofeedback devices for ADHD management at home, school, university, and workplace.
+Attention Deficit Hyperactivity Disorder (ADHD) has become one of the most common neurodevelopmental and psychiatric disorders of childhood (3% to 7% of school-age children) that persists to adolescence and adulthood in 40-60% of cases.
+ADHD treatment’s main strategies are the use of pharmacological therapy, omega 3, multivitamins, and multi-minerals.
+Neurofeedback for ADHD management is a non-pharmacological intervention based on neuroplasticity characteristics of the brain and utilizes cognitive behavioral therapeutic elements to gain access to and practice brain activity.

 ADHD Symptoms in Children and Teenagers